Search

 2. an OSCE consisting of a minimum of 12 stations

 In 1992 THE CREST HEALTHCARE TECHNOLOGY MEDAL replaced the Medishield Medal which was originally endowed by Afrox in 1957.
-The medal is awarded to candidates who achieve distinguished results in the Fellowship examination of the College of Anaesthetists of South Africa.
+The medal is awarded to candidates who achieve the highest overall results in the Fellowship examination of the College of Anaesthetists of South Africa.

 THE JACK ABELSOHN MEDAL AND BOOK PRIZE are awarded to candidates who achieve excellent results in the Clinical Section of the Fellowship examination of the College of Anaesthetists of South Africa.
 The late Dr Jack Abelsohn, an Associate Founder of the CMSA who died in 1980, bequeathed a sum of money for the establishment of this prize in Anaesthesia and a subsequent donation by the South African Society of Anaesthetists made it possible to offer a book prize with the medal.